tomquinonero/carrot-css/docs/documentation/typography.md

 This concept is largely inspired by this [readability tutorial from piccalil.li](https://piccalil.li/tutorial/improve-the-readability-of-the-content-on-your-website), and you can refer to the original post for more information.

 The `--measure` CSS variable hold the max width of paragraph.
+_You need to add a `.text-container` class to the container to use this._
 It guarantee readability per default by limiting `p` and `li` to ~70 characters.
 It is set by default to `60ch`.

 The headings will be limited to ~30 character and that'll look great by default.

-You might not want that behavior, for that you can declare `--measure: auto;` in your `:root` selector.
+You might want to change that behavior, for that you can declare `--measure: <YourValue>;` in your `:root` selector.

 ## Font sizes